endjin/Endjin.Retry/README.md

 It is up to you to write custom policy if you want particular exceptions to be "non-retryable" For example, you might set up a policy that does not allow you to retry if you get a 404 (not found) from an http operation, but does retry if you get a 501 (internal server error)

 See http://blogs.endjin.com/2013/05/retrying-tasks-with-tpl-async-and-synchronous-code/ for more examples.

+If you would like similar functionality from PowerShell, see the following blog post: http://blogs.endjin.com/2014/07/how-to-retry-commands-in-powershell/